I'm Upset

 "I'm Upset" is a song by Canadian rapper Drake from his fifth studio album Scorpion (2018).
 It was released by Young Money Entertainment and Cash Money Records as the third single from the album on May 26, 2018.
 The song was written by Drake alongside producer Oogie Mane of Working on Dying.
-The single cover is an homage to the 2014 Kevin Smith film Tusk (2014 film).
-Smith himself appears in the music video for the song.

 Composition

 "I'm Upset" is a hip hop song that features a trap production and "rolling hi-hats, deep bass and a subdued piano loop", with Drake rapping lines such as "I'm upset/50,000 on my head, it's disrespect".
 Drake also references needing to pay a woman's bills every month and "get her what she want".
-The song was also noted as containing an emo influence.

 Critical reception

 Jayson Greene wrote for Pitchfork, "But above all it is boring.
 Drake doesn't switch up his flow, the minimal beat drones on, and we are asked to take a rap song with the chanted chorus 'I'm upset' with a straight face.
 'I'm upset' is not self-expression; it is what you teach a toddler to howl instead of pulling someone's hair."

+Sara Hendricks of Refinery29 labeled the song "misogynistic," criticizing Drake's use of the slur "ho" and stating that it undercut any positive reference to women in the song.
+Hendricks also stated, "This points to a larger problem that Drake has been dealing with since the inception of his career.
+He can see value in women if they perform in a way that he deems satisfactory, but with any infraction, they immediately lose any value they might have once had to him."

+Stefanie Fernández of NPR stated that the song "was just really OK" when judged separately from its nostalgic music video featuring most of Drake's former Degrassi: The Next Generation co-stars.
+Her colleague, Sidney Madden, agreed, stating, "In terms of songs, it's not his hottest this year.
+The video makes the song."

+Music critic Mark Grondin of Spectrum Pulse described "I'm Upset" as "a mediocre slog of a song" with a "sour-faced bitchiness."

+Jessica McKinney of Vibe characterized the song as "signal[ing] Drake's frustrations as well as his fear of gold diggers trying to take him for all that he has."
+She reported that fans' reactions to the song on social media were overwhelmingly positive, with only a minority of them expressing criticism.